 “Why is the product development team taking so long to finalize the product?”
 “People in the marketing department have it easy – always on social media.”
 If you’ve heard such comments floating around the water cooler, then there might be a collaboration problem in teams.
 Using the observations we gathered, we can help improve the team and ensure that they focus on what matters, and in a seamless manner.

 We use our continuous improvement approach to capture opportunities, whether they are bottom-up improvements or top-down initiatives.
 These opportunities are accelerated in our improvement process to ensure your organization sustains momentum.

 STEP 3 (Implementation): Act as Pacesetters as You Run

 The third step of our operations program is all about implementing the changes and running with them toward impactful results.
 This stage typically involves processes such as using what we’ve learned to create a baseline, observing best practices, measuring performance and progress, facilitating clear communication, and recognizing a need to iterate.

 If you are a business leader who has experienced a major change program, you’re aware that subpar implementation can break even the best-planned programs.
 Translating plans into measurable outcomes is not a walk in the park – and many companies fall during the running stage.
 Well, unless you have “pacesetters” such as Focused Energy to lend their expertise and help you achieve your goals.

-Every organization is at risk of transformational leaks at different stages of the change management and implementation process: some initiatives fail to sustain their primary objectives, others fail to provide significant impact on the bottom line, and there are those that are never even done.
+Every organization is at risk of transformational leaks at different stages of the change management and implementation process: some initiatives fail to sustain their primary objectives, others fail to provide a significant impact on the bottom line, and some are never even done.
 So what are the determinants of successful change implementation in an organization?

 Under this stage, the opportunities for improvement are aligned with the organizational goals and business vision to ensure results are impactful and transformative.